What Are Pre-Employment Tests?

 • Cognitive Aptitude and Skills Tests

 Cognitive aptitude tests are used by organizations to measure a candidate’s memory, arithmetic skills, reading comprehension, reasoning as well as knowledge of the job role.
-While they only measure general intelligence or brainpower, cognitive aptitude tests indicate how well the candidate thinks critically, learns new skill and solves problems.
+While they only measure general intelligence or brainpower, cognitive aptitude tests indicate how well the candidate thinks critically, learns new skills and solves problems.

 According to LinkedIn Learning’s 2020 Workplace Learning Report, the three highest-priority skills employers need in candidates are leadership and management (57%), creative problem solving and design thinking (42%) and communication (40%).
 And it is not possible to assess these skills solely on the basis of resumes and interviews.
 This is where aptitude tests step in to help.